amsul/pickadate.js/_raw/README.md

 <br>
 ## Bugs

-Before opening a new issue, search the [Issues]({%= pkg.bugs %}) to see if anything similar already exists - there might already be an answer to your problem.
+Before opening a new issue, please search the existing [Issues]({%= pkg.bugs %}) for anything similar – there might already be an answer to your problem.
 You might also wanna check out the [Contributing]({%= meta.gitrepo_url %}/blob/v3.0.0/CONTRIBUTING.md) guide.